 Papers and Preprints

-Vallis, G. K. and co-authors, 2017.
+Vallis, G. K. and co-authors, 2018.
 Isca: A Framework for the Global Modelling of the Atmospheres of Earth and Other Planets at Varying Levels of Complexity.
-Submitted to Geoscientific Model Developments
+Geosci.
+Model Devel.

 Isca is a framework for the idealized modelling of the global circulation of planetary atmospheres at varying levels of complexity and realism, from dry dynamical cores to moist models with continents and full radiation.
 Thus, for example, options are available in the dry thermal relaxation scheme to account for the effects of obliquity and eccentricity as well as different atmospheric optical depths and a surface mixed layer.
 Moving to more complexity, an idealized gray radiation scheme, a two-band scheme and a multi-band scheme are all available, all with simple moist effects (or not, at your choice) and astronomically-based solar forcing.
 At the complex end of the spectrum the framework provides a direct connection to comprehensive atmospheric general circulation models.
 A Python front end aids configurability and useability.

 For Earth modeling, options include an aqua-planet and a simple land model with configurable continental outlines and topography.
 Planetary atmospheres may be configured by changing planetary size and mass, solar forcing, atmospheric mass, radiative, and other parameters.
 The following four papers (Thomson & Vallis, 1,2; Penn & Vallis; Geen et al) all use Isca for Earth and exoplanets.
 All software is open source and is on github under Isca.

 Thomson, S. I. and Vallis, G. K., 2017.
 Atmospheric Response to SST anomalies.
 Part 1: Background-state dependence, teleconnections and local effects in winter (Part 1) and in Summer (Part 2) Submitted to J. Atmos.
 Sci.